What is osteomyelitis?

-Osteomyelitis is infection in the bone.
+Osteomyelitis is an infection in the bone.
 Osteomyelitis can occur in infants, children, and adults.
-Different types of bacteria typically affect the different age groups.
+Different types of bacteria typically affect different age groups.
 In children, osteomyelitis most commonly occurs at the ends of the long bones of the arms and legs, affecting the hips, knees, shoulders, and wrists.
-In adults, it is more common in the bones of the spine (vertebrae),
+In adults, it is more common in the bones of the spine (vertebral osteomyelitis), feet, or pelvis.

 What causes osteomyelitis?

 There are several different ways to develop bone infection of osteomyelitis.
 The first is for bacteria to travel through the bloodstream (bacteremia) and spread to the bone, causing an infection (hematogenous osteomyelitis).
 This most often occurs when the patient has an infectious disease elsewhere in the body, such as pneumonia, an abscessed tooth, or a urinary tract infection that spreads through the blood to the bone.

 An open wound from a trauma (post-traumatic wound) over a bone can lead to osteomyelitis.
 This happens most commonly with underlying peripheral vascular disease, peripheral neuropathy, or diabetes mellitus.
 With an open fracture (compound fracture), bacteria may come in contact with the bone that punctures through the skin.
 This increases the risk of osteomyelitis.

 Recent surgery or injection in or around a bone can also expose the bone to bacteria and lead to periostitis, an infection of the surface membrane of the bone.
 This can worsen and affect the whole bone, leading to osteomyelitis.